-The course includes basic instruction in volleyball.
-Content will include the theory and practice of the fundamental skills of volleyball.
-Emphasis is placed on skill acquisition with an overview of strategies, training and officiating.
+This course includes basic instruction in volleyball.
+Content will include the theory and practice of the fundamental skills with an overview of history, strategies, training rules and regulations.
+Emphasis is divided equally between skill acquisition and the pedagogy of skills as required by the National Coaching Certification Program (NCCP).